 This is one of the most popular Napa Valley Wine Tasting Tours that includes a stop in Sonoma as well.
 You will visit three different wineries as you enjoy tasting their wines and having guided tours at them.

 One of the reasons to take this tour is that not only do you get to taste and tour at three wineries, but your coach will also take you over the Golden Gate Bridge where you will get views of Alcatraz Island (weather permitting).
 Your professional guide will tell you all about locations, and the history of, Napa County.

-This small group tour will also allow you to check out both Napa, and Sonoma County, all in one single trip.
-If you really want to explore the wine country in Northern California, this really is a can't miss trip.
+This small group tour will also allow you to check out Napa Valley with a small group of other wine lovers.
+If you really want to explore this wine country in Northern California, this really is a can't miss trip.
 Once you are picked up for your hotel, you'll be able to relax while also getting ready for some wine tasting fun.

-This 9-hour tour, hosted by a professional tour in a 13-passenger van, will make you think you are in heaven.
-And, since you are wine tasting in Napa and Sonoma, well, you sort of are!
-During this tour, you will visit three of the top wineries and be able to have lunch in the city of Sonoma.
+This 10-hour tour will make you think you are in heaven.
+And, since you are wine tasting in Napa Valley, well, you sort of are!
+During this tour, you will visit three of the top wineries and have lunch in the beautiful town of Calistoga.